WBPM: History

 In March 2003, the syndicated Waking with the Wolf show began airing on the station.
 "The Wolf" had been on WPDH for several years before moving to WPYX in Albany, New York.
 This show did not live up to the station's expectations and was canceled 14 months later when the station changed formats again.

 On May 26, 2004, WRKW changed format to oldies as Cool 92.9 and soon thereafter took the WBPM calls which had served nearly three decades on 94.3 FM and with air staff formerly of that station and oldies predecessor WCZX.

-In late May 2006, it was announced that WBPM and sister station WGHQ would be swapped to Pamal Broadcasting along with Clear Channel's Rutland, Vermont cluster (WSYB, WZRT) and WPYR in Baton Rouge, Louisiana for WRNX in Amherst, Massachusetts.
+In late May 2006, it was announced that WBPM and sister station WGHQ would be swapped to Pamal Broadcasting along with Clear Channel's cluster in Rutland, Vermont (WSYB, WZRT), and WPYR in Baton Rouge, Louisiana, for WRNX in Amherst, Massachusetts.
 The deal made WBPM a sister station to market leaders WSPK and WHUD as well as WBNR and WLNA.
-On February 1, 2007, the station switched from oldies to the station's current format classic hits.
+On February 1, 2007, the station switched from oldies to classic hits.

-On March 15, 2021, WBPM began to simulcast its classic hits programming on sister Pamal Broadcasting stations WBNR Beacon/Newburgh and WLNA Peekskill.
-The move was primarily to better utilize the FM Translators associated with the AM signals.
+On March 15, 2021, WBPM began to simulcast its classic hits programming on WBNR and WLNA.
+The move was primarily to better utilize the FM translators associated with the AM signals.
 The simulcast allows WBPM a larger coverage area including the southern part of the Poughkeepsie metro.